gabcoyne/rr-to-epub/README.md

    cargo test
    ```

-### CI/CD
+### CI

-This project uses GitHub Actions for continuous integration and deployment:
+This project uses GitHub Actions for continuous integration:

 - On every push to main and pull requests:
   - Builds the project